haerimhwang/haerimhwang.github.io/_rposts/2021-03-12-mixed-effects-model-vs-anova.md

     ```
     <br>

   - Because the effects of “construction” and “clause” and their interaction might be different for different participants and items, I also added “participant” and “item” as random effects.
-Here, roughly speaking, the notation “(1 + construction * clause | participant)” that is underlined means that you tell the model to expect differing responses to the factors in question, which are “construction” and “clause” and their interaction in this case.
+Here, roughly speaking, the notation “(1 + construction * clause ⦙ participant)” means that you tell the model to expect differing responses to the factors in question, which are “construction” and “clause” and their interaction in this case.

     <br>